filomar03/OOP-prolog-extension/README.md

   - Parameters:
     - `IFields` (list of fields).
     - `CFields` (list of fields).
-  - Usage: Checks that the 2 lists of fields are identical.
+  - Usage: Checks that `IFields` contains all the fields from `CFields` and nothing more
-  - Notes: The order of the fields inside the list must also be the same, otherwise it will fail.

 **If some predicates haven't been mentioned, it's because they are only needed to support those mentioned and are not intended to be used on their own, or they are utility which are not strictly related to this project**